 Wednesday, May 9, 2018

-195. Coeliccia albicauda (Förster in Laidlaw & Förster, 1907)
+193: Coeliccia albicauda (Förster in Laidlaw & Förster, 1907)

-Species: Coeliccia albicauda
+Species: Coeliccia albicauda / White-tailed Sylvan*

 Habitat: Forested stream

-Sightings (by me): Uncommon (7-8 males)
+In flight: April-August / Sightings (by me): Uncommon

 Species easily confused with: Coeliccia didymaCoeliccia nigrescensCoeliccia sp. (undescribed species) Coeliccia kimurai

-One species I should have come across whenever I visited the western part of Thailand is Coeliccia albicauda.
+One species I should have come across whenever I visited the western part of Thailand is Coeliccia albicauda, known as the White-tailed Sylvan.
 However, until my last trip it had always eluded me for some reason.
 At Hala-Bala, however, I noticed a small C. loogali-sized damsel clinging on to a leaf on the ground along a dark and dingy trail.
 I managed to get a few shots away and then realised that it was in the bag!
 However, it proved to be an absolute nightmare to get anything that resembled a decent shot... and there was no way that I was settling for a record shot after waiting so long to see it.
 So, many, many, many attempts later I managed to get what I would deem pretty decent shots (to say that I was on my arse in a muddy puddle in poor lighting trying to take a photo of a dark needle over a muddy ditch).
 Still, they turned out OK in the end.
 I managed to spot a few more males during the trip but each and every one seemed to prefer darkened areas almost on the deck.
 I managed to get a glimpse of a female but it shot off before I could get any shots off.

 The male